-The number of reported cases of lupus varies based on different sources; it is believed that there are at least 1.5 million affected individuals in the United States [6; 7].
-Lupus is more common than other better-known disorders, such as leukemia, multiple sclerosis, cystic fibrosis, and muscular dystrophy, affecting more individuals than all of these diseases combined [3].
-It is currently estimated that 10% to 15% of those diagnosed with lupus will die as a result of the disease [8].
+Mortality rates are also difficult collect, but it is currently estimated that 10% to 15% of those diagnosed with lupus will die as a result of the disease [8].
 Previously, this percentage was much higher, but improved diagnostic capabilities and treatments have drastically reduced mortality associated with lupus [4].
 According to the Centers for Disease Control and Prevention, lupus was identified as the underlying cause of death for an average of 1,176 deaths annually between 2010 and 2016 [6].

-Lupus is a significant cause of disability in the United States.
-According to one literature review, up to 51% of patients with lupus are unable to work due to their disease and approximately 20% to 32% of patients receive disability benefits [9].
-On average, only 46% of people with lupus of working age report being employed [10; 26].
+Lupus is a significant cause of lost wages and disability in the United States.
+According to one survey, 55% of patients with lupus reported a complete or partial loss of income due to complications of the disease.
+One in three have been temporarily disabled by the disease, and one in four were receiving disability benefits [9].
+On average, only 46% of people with lupus of working age report being employed [26].